baovitt/jobgun/modules/README.md

 The `shared` subproject is responsible for all the abstractions shared between the `backend` and `frontend`.
 As code that is shared between the `frontend` and `backend`, the `shared` subproject is representative of DRY (Don't Repeat Yourself) principles.

-This subproject contains primarily domain logic such as endpoint specifications and request/response classes.

-The `shared` subproject also contains common utilities for the `backend` and `frontend` subprojects, such as a custom high-performance implementation of a concurrent non-blocking LRU cache.
+The `shared` subproject contains common utilities for the `backend` and `frontend` subprojects, such as a high-performance implementation of a concurrent non-blocking LRU cache.

 ### Backend:

 The `backend` subproject contains the monolithic backend implementation of jobgun.
-The `backend` is divided into distinct controllers, which will make it easier to divide the backend into microservices down the road.
+The `backend` is divided into distinct controllers, which will make it easier to divide into microservices down the road.

 Additionally, the `backend` subproject exposes a Swagger UI (automatically generated from the typed endpoint specifications) so developers can quickly test new or updated endpoints.